earl grey ice cream in a bowl on the counter

 Now, let’s look at the ice cream you’re actually here for: Earl Grey.
 I adapted the mint chip base for tea, and since I had some leftover Earl Grey caramel sauce from Easter, I went for a "double threat": Earl Grey base with an Earl Grey caramel swirl.

 Pay attention; I'll say it again: the secret ingredient for the best Earl Grey ice cream is....
 Earl Grey caramel sauce.
-Take the time to make this the day before and you will be set!
+Take the time to make this the day before and you won't be disappointed!

 When I say this was life changing, that's not all that dramatic.

-The prompts I used to adjust the richness for the tea version:
+The prompts I used to adjust the mint recipe for the tea version:

 chat with gemini 3